Small Grants Program

 • EnAccess Maps: Encouraging people with disability and TAC clients to actively engage with their surroundings and increase their community participation by improving accessibility, accuracy and user-friendliness of the EnAccess Maps platform.

-• Inclusion Melbourne: Creating a freely available, accessible, easy-language, benchmarked and customised practice guide for people with ABI, their families, supporters and services to implement the Circles of Support model.
+• Inclusion Melbourne: Creating a freely available practice and resourcing guide for people with ABI, their families, supporters and service providers to create Circles of Support.

 • Victorian Advocacy League for Individuals with Disability (VALID): Meeting a critical, unmet need in Victoria for advocacy support for people with acquired brain injury, including TAC clients.